gpt-engineer-org/gpt-engineer/ROADMAP.md

 We are building AGI.
 The first step is creating the code generation tooling of the future.

-There are three main milestones we think can improve gpt-engineer's capability 2x:
+There are three main milestones we believe will improve gpt-engineer's capability 2x:
 - Continuous evaluation of our progress
 - Make code generation become small, verifiable steps
 - Run tests and fix errors with GPT4